Eassie Sculptured Stone

 There are likenesses of several figures, including angels (or, as some sources interpret it, cloaked warriors carrying staffs), along with a stag, a tree, a hunting scene, and other common Pictish symbols such as a Z-rod, double-disc, and a Pictish beast.
 One area of the cross shows three cattle, one with a bell around its neck.

 The quality of the carving is exceptional, particularly the intricate Celtic interleave patterns.
 What is so fascinating is the combination of Christian symbols with traditional Pictish symbols and secular scenes like hunting.

 The stone was found in the nearby burn in 1786 by Rev. Cordiner and rescued from its watery resting place to stand in the yard outside the 16th-century church.
 It was later moved into the roofless church and now stands inside a protective plexiglass case.
-Though the case does protect the stone from weathering, it also, rather unfortunately, means that there it can be difficult to make out some of the carving details due to reflected glare off the glass.
+Though the case does protect the stone from weathering, it also, unfortunately, means that it can be difficult to make out some of the carving details due to reflected glare off the glass.

 About Eassie Sculptured Stone

 Location: In the churchyard in Eassie village, off the A94, two miles west of Glamis.
 The nearest postcode is DD8 1SE.

 Opening Details: Open access site, usually accessible at any reasonable time